miata-bot/can-link/Requirementes.md

 ~~I've tried this project a few times in the past, and every single time I wish I just started with Linux.
 I'm sure it's possible to do in an RTOS or even an Arduino system etc. It's just to hard to reason about a system with so much connectivity for me.
 This puts a much higher price tag because the components selected for the board are just by nature quite a bit more expensive.
 See the pricing section.~

 Designing around a modern SOC right now is just too hard due to the global chip shortage.
 Maybe I'll try again in the future.
-For now, I've redesigned the device to use an ESP32-S3 as the "main" chip, and a secondary RP Pico as a coprocessor to do the IO heavy stuff.
-I'm certain there's better solutions to this but it's what I knew I'd be able to complete without learning a ton of new stuff since I'm on a deadline now.
+For now, I've redesigned the device to use an ESP32-S3 as the "main" chip. ~~and a secondary RP Pico as a coprocessor to do the IO heavy stuff.
+I'm certain there's better solutions to this but it's what I knew I'd be able to complete without learning a ton of new stuff since I'm on a deadline now.~~

 ## Firmware

-There are two firmwares that need to be loaded.
-*) ESP32-S3 firmware - handles comms: RFM69 packet radio, CAN, BLE, WiFi
-*) RP2040 firmware - handles IO: Low side outs
+1) The ESP-32 firmware should not use Arduino
+2) The firmware should allow for custom plugins via a Lua scripting environment

 ## Packet Radio